-- 6. Click Validate to make sure the location exists and has enough space to store them. - 7.
-Under SCHEDULING configure the Start time and cadence of the backups. - a.
-For the Start time, choose either Immediately or choose Set Time to open editable Date and Time fields. - b.
-Choose how often you want to Repeat the backup by selecting either One Time Only or Interval and configuring the settings. - 8.
+d.
+Click Validate to make sure the location exists and has enough space to store them.

+- 4. Under SCHEDULING, configure the start time and cadence of the backups: - a.
+For the Start time select one of the following: - · Immediately. - Set Time; this opens editable Date and Time fields. - b.
+Choose how often you want to Repeat the backup, select one of the following: - One Time Only. - Interval and enter the frequency. - 5.
 Click Apply.